saad0x1/saad0x1.github.io/_posts/2024-11-11-BoardLight-HackTheBox.md

 ####  SUID

-We tried to look for SUIDs, Found four SetUIDs on `enlightenment` are really interesting.
+When tried to look for SUIDs, Found four SetUIDs on `enlightenment` are really interesting.
 It's Windows manager for X Windows System.

 ```console